Preserving your property across generations takes thoughtful planning and open communication.

 Once you and your family members reach a mutual understanding, speak to your advisor about different planning strategies for transferring your property’s ownership.

-A direct transfer is one of the most common ways to bequeath property, as it allows ownership to be transferred for generations by deed.
+A direct transfer is one of the most common ways to bequeath property, since it allows ownership to be transferred for generations by deed.
 Within direct transfers, there are various options that may work for your family, including joint tenancy with rights of survivorship, tenants in common, life estate or transfer on death.

 Note that while direct transfers are relatively easy and inexpensive, they do not offer protection from creditor claims or messy legal situations like divorces.
 It can also be difficult to resolve conflicts or transfer ownership.